akhilp46/CV-Finding-LaneLines/writeup.md

 [image4]: ./test_images/result.jpg "AnnotatedImage"

 ---
-My pipeline consistes of the following.
+My pipeline consists of the following.
 First, I convert the image to grayscale, then I blur the image a bit using a Gaussian Noise kernal.
 Original Image          |  Grayscale :----------------------:|:-----------------------:
 ![alt-text][image1]   |  ![alt-text][image2]